Composting toilet: Applications

 Composting toilets can be suitable in areas such as a rural area or a park that lacks a suitable water supply, sewers and sewage treatment.
 They can also help increase the resilience of existing sanitation systems in the face of possible natural disasters such as climate change, earthquakes or tsunami.
 Composting toilets can reduce or perhaps eliminate the need for a septic tank system to reduce environmental footprint (particularly when used in conjunction with an on-site greywater treatment system).

-These types of toilets can be used for resource recovery by reusing sanitized feces and urine as fertilizer and soil conditioner for gardening or ornamental activities.
+These types of toilets can be used for resource recovery by reusing sanitized feces and urine as fertilizer and soil conditioner for ornamental or other gardening.

 Basics

 Components and use

 A composting toilet consists of two elements: a place to sit or squat and a collection/composting unit.
 The composting unit consists of four main parts: